 - A14 The development and operation of waste management facilities can be compromised by the prior use or encroachment of other land uses onto land, which has been identified as suitable for waste management.
 Given the conflicting demands for land, it is important that suitable existing and permitted sites are safeguarded and are not sterilised by competing land uses.
 Safeguarding is required to enable current and future capacity of waste sites to be met.
-This includes sites for waste transfer and bulking facilities that are essential for sustainable transport of waste materials. - A15 Development proposals which would result in the alternative use of sites where waste management facilities have been permitted should not be approved where this would compromise the waste management proposals.
+This includes sites for waste transfer and bulking facilities that are essential for sustainable transport of waste materials.
+The sites referred to in Fig. W1, the Strategic Site the Reserve Site, and any further sites granted planning permission for a waste management use are all considered safeguarded sites under Policy WA2. - A15 Development proposals which would result in the alternative use of sites where waste management facilities have been permitted should not be approved where this would compromise the waste management proposals.
 Development of land adjacent to existing or permitted waste management sites for sensitive land uses which would be incompatible with waste management proposals should only be granted where the Council is satisfied that the proposed development would not prevent or restrict the extent to which a site may be used for waste management purposes. - A16 The Council considers that the application of Policy WA2 is unlikely to result in refusal of development on adjoining land for most Classes B2 and B8 of the Use Classes Order 1987, including food processing, since these uses would not necessarily be incompatible with waste management activities and any potential impacts are capable of being adequately controlled.
 It is likely that the potential for adverse impacts arising from non waste management development would have similar implications for other existing and proposed industrial uses to those which might be generated by waste management development.